mrocklin/blog/_posts/work/2013-03-28-SymPy-Theano-part-2.md

 Scalar differentiation is actually a very simple transformation.

-You need to know how to transform all of the elementary functions (`exp, sin, cos, polynomials, etc...`), the chain rule, and that's it.
+You need to know how to transform all of the elementary functions (`exp, log, sin, cos, polynomials, etc...`), the chain rule, and that's it.
 Theorems behind automatic differentiation state that the cost of a derivative will be at most five times the cost of the original.
 In this case we're guaranteed to have at most `17*5 == 85` operations in the derivative computation; this holds in our case because `48 < 85`

 However derivatives are often far simpler than this upper bound.
 We see that after simplification the operation count of the derivative is `18`, only one more than the original.
-This is common.
+This is common in practice.

 Theano Simplification